ehabhussein/AutoGadgetFS/README.md

     sudo -H pip3 install -r requirements.txt
     ```
 * Upgrading the latest kernel and adding modules (* This step is optional for the current release):
+    ( This will take a very long time compiling on the Pi Zero, unless you choose to cross compile the kernel see [Compiling options](https://www.raspberrypi.org/documentation/linux/kernel/building.md))

     ```bash
     sudo bash